KURUMBU/anitas_kitchen/README.md

-Independent Project #3 |
+Independent Project #4 |
- #StreetFood Website
+ #Anita's Kitchen Website

-# {STREETFOOD}
+# {ANITA'S KITCHEN}
 #### {Landing Page}, {August 2023}
 #### By **{Roy Kimari}**
 ## Description
-This is the landing page for a restaurant website.
+This is the landing page for a kitchen website.
 The project is to test my understanding and skill in HTML and CSS up to now.
-I am to design the page with clear identification from a guiding png provided.
+I am to design the page with clear identification from a guiding png provided below;
 | Header | Body | Footer |
 | ------------------------------------| -------------------------------- | ----------------------------------- |
 |![Header](src/Screenshots/header.png)|![Body](src/Screenshots/body.png) |![Footer](src/Screenshots/footer.png)|

-* The main goal is to create a page that resembles the one provided.
+* The main goal is to create a page that resembles the one provided as exactly as possible.

 ## Pre-requisites
 - Linux/Windows/MacOS